 Huxlow Science College Library is open from 8.30am – 4pm daily.
 It is very welcoming with both study areas and soft seating for reading.
 There are thousands of books to support learning and a wide range of fiction books so that everyone can find appealing books to read for pleasure.
 There are also Careers and Reference sections.
-Mrs Clark and the team of Student Librarians are happy to help you find the resources that you need – just ask.
+Mrs Porter and the team of Student Librarians are happy to help you find the resources that you need – just ask.

 There are also four computers and a printer available for students to use.